integrii/flaggy/README.md

 subcommandExample := flaggy.NewSubcommand("subcommandExample")
 nestedSubcommand := flaggy.NewSubcommand("nestedSubcommand")

-// Add a flag to the subcommand subcommandExample.AddStringFlag(&stringFlagF, "t", "testFlag", "A test string flag")
+//  a flag to the subcommand
+subcommandExample.String(&stringFlagF, "t", "testFlag", "A test string flag")

-nestedSubcommand.AddIntFlag(&intFlagT, "f", "flag", "A test int flag")
+nestedSubcommand.Int(&intFlagT, "f", "flag", "A test int flag")

-// add a global bool flag for fun flaggy.AddBoolFlag(&boolFlagB, "y", "yes", "A sample boolean flag")
+// add a global bool flag for fun flaggy.Bool(&boolFlagB, "y", "yes", "A sample boolean flag")

-// Add the nested subcommand to the parent subcommand at position 1 subcommandExample.AddSubcommand(nestedSubcommand, 1)
+//  the nested subcommand to the parent subcommand at position 1 subcommandExample.AttachSubcommand(nestedSubcommand, 1)
-// Add the base subcommand to the parser at position 1 flaggy.AddSubcommand(subcommandExample, 1)
+//  the base subcommand to the parser at position 1 flaggy.AttachSubcommand(subcommandExample, 1)

 // Parse the subcommand and all flags flaggy.Parse()